GUPT-26 Click on image for enlargement.

 bunch of flowers.
 In left field a royal symbol (tamgha), minor deposits.

-Authentication was compared to known authentic examples housed in museums.
+This coin compares to known authentic examples images housed in museums.
 The obverse and reverse dies matched the specimen in the collection of the National Museum, New Delhi, India.